TaitoUnited/full-stack-template/README.md

 You can create a new project from this template by running `taito project create: server-template`.
 Later you can upgrade your project to the latest version of the template by running `taito project upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.

-You can also migrate an existing non-taito-cli project by running `taito project migrate: server-template` in your project root folder.
+You can also migrate an existing project that does not currently use Taito CLI by running `taito project migrate: server-template` in your project root folder.

 [//]: # (TEMPLATE NOTE END)
 # Project title